Bhutan–China border: History

 Until the 1970s, India represented Bhutan's concerns in talks with China over the broader Sino-Indian border conflicts.
 Obtaining membership in the United Nations in 1971, Bhutan began to take a more independent course in its foreign policy.
 In the U.N., Bhutan, incidentally alongside India, voted in favor of the PRC filling the seat occupied by the ROC and openly supported the "One China" policy.
 In 1974 in a symbolic overture, Bhutan invited the Chinese ambassador to India to attend the coronation of Jigme Singye Wangchuk as the king of Bhutan.
 In the 1980s, Bhutan relinquished its claim to a 154 sqmi area called Kula Khari on its northern border with China.
 In 1983, the Chinese Foreign Minister Wu Xueqian and Bhutanese Foreign Minister Dawa Tsering held talks on establishing bilateral relations in New York.
 In 1984, China and Bhutan began annual, direct talks over the border dispute.

-In 1996, China offered to trade Jakarlung and Pasamlung in exchange for a smaller tract of disputed area around Doklam, Sinchulumpa, and Gieu.
+In 1996, China offered to exchange Pasamlung and Jakarlung for Sinchulumpa, Dramana and Shakhatoe, a smaller tract of disputed area.
 This was accepted by Bhutan in principle.
 In 1998, China and Bhutan signed a bilateral agreement for maintaining peace on the border.
 In the agreement, China affirmed its respect for Bhutan's sovereignty and territorial integrity and both sides sought to build ties based on the Five Principles of Peaceful Co-existence.
 However, China's building of roads on what Bhutan asserts to be Bhutanese territory, allegedly in violation of the 1998 agreement, has provoked tensions.
 In 2002, China presented what it claimed to be evidence, asserting its ownership of disputed tracts of land; after negotiations, an interim agreement was reached.

 On 11 August 2016 Bhutan Foreign Minister Damcho Dorji visited Beijing, capital of China, for the 24th round of boundary talks with Chinese Vice President Li Yuanchao.
 Both sides made comments to show their readiness to strengthen co-operations in various fields and hope of settling the boundary issues.
 In 2024, The New York Times reported that, according to satellite imagery, China had constructed villages inside of disputed territory within Bhutan.
 Chinese individuals, called "border guardians," received annual subsidies to relocate to newly built villages and paid to conduct border patrols.
 At least 22 Chinese villages and settlements have been constructed inside of disputed territory.